JetBrains/cadence-examples/README.md

 ```shell
 cadence login
 ```

 If you want to use Cadence CLI in the non-interactive environment, you can [create the token manually](https://api.cadence.jetbrains.com/app/jettrain/token.html) and pass it via `CADENCE_TOKEN` environment variable

-#### Start the execution from YAML config
+### Start the execution from YAML config
+Start the execution with:
 ```shell
 cadence execution start --preset path/to/config.yaml
 ```

 This will print the ID of the started execution.

+Config file format is described [here](#config-file-format).

+### Examples

+- [Basic example](examples/basic) - Simple example that only uses default storage.
+- [Llama fine-tuning example](examples/llama-fine-tuning) - Example demonstrating how to fine-tune the Mistral-7B
+  language model using LoRA.
+- [Complex example](examples/complex) - Advanced example with custom storage and more complex configuration.

+## Available Commands

 #### See the execution status

 ```shell
 cadence execution status <YOUR-EXECUTION-ID>
 ```

 #### Stop the execution

 ```shell
 cadence execution stop <YOUR-EXECUTION-ID>
 ```

-## More commands

 #### Get information about the execution as a JSON

 ```shell
 cadence execution info <YOUR-EXECUTION-ID>
 ```

 #### List executions

 ```shell
 cadence execution list
 ```

 Options:

 ```
   --offset INTEGER  [default: 0]
   --count INTEGER   [default: 50]